vert-x/mod-mysql-postgresql/README.md

-# vertx-mysql-postgres
+# mod-mysql-postgresql

-This Vert.x module uses the https://github.com/mauricio/postgresql-async drivers to support an async module for MySQL and PostgreSQL.
+This Vert.x module uses the https://github.com/mauricio/postgresql-async drivers to support a fully async module for MySQL and PostgreSQL.

 ## Requirements